 Now that the billionaires of our planet are climbing mountainous piles of accumulated wealth to see who can claim space for the good ship Capitalism, perhaps the time is ripe to revisit movies that have a less than forgiving message for the future of a societal structure that allowed this to happen.
 Just for balance, you understand.
-One such movie is The Platform, a beautiful yet brutal 2019 Spanish sci-fi horror movie in which those at the top feast, and those below kill to survive.
+One such movie is The Platform, a beautiful yet brutal 2019 Spanish sci-fi horror movie (like Elysium) in which those at the top feast, and those below kill to survive.

 In a monolithic concrete prison known as the Vertical Self-Management Centre, there are hundreds of single ‘cell’ levels all stacked atop each other.
 Each cell is populated by two inmates whose only source of food and drink is a platform slowly descending through a hole in the middle of the room and which only stops for 2 minutes per level.